MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/boot-options-identifiers.md

 Some boot settings can be inherited.
 This allows for groups of settings to be used in different boot scenarios, for example when resuming from hibernation.

-Use the BCDEdit command /enum option to display information about any identifier.
+Use the bcdedit command /enum option to display information about any identifier.

 In the example below, displaying information on the {current} identifier shows that it inherits the {bootloadersettings}